chivalry/filemaker-custom-functions/README.md

 2. Within a FileMaker 11 file, `CustomFunctions.fp7`.
 Incompatible custom functions that take advantage of FileMaker 12+ features, such as `ExecuteSQL`, will not be included here.
 3. Within a text file in a parent folder named for the functions group, such as `CustomFunctions/Lists/lsts.First.fmcalc`.
 The `fmcalc` extension will allow the proper syntax highlighting within vim if the [filemaker.vim](https://github.com/chivalry/filemaker.vim) plugin is installed.

+There's one more file included for historical reference only, `CustomFunctionsArchive.fmp12`, which contains the custom functions I had in their original format before I began editing them to conform to standards and eliminating them if they weren't actually used or likely to be used.

 ## Standards